$701,250 FCLF FINANCING

 In addition to these programs, Common Ground CDC also provides weekly meals for area homeless and those in need.
 Overall, these programs have reached approximately 2,500 individuals; 2/3 of whom are living in poverty.
 The coffee bar provides 3 permanent staff positions, staffed by individuals who are recently homeless, recovering from substance abuse, or other adverse life effects.

-the organization will purchase and renovate a building that will be its new home and allow Common Ground CDC to continue and expand its mission to empower, restore, and unite individuals and artists in Lake Worth.
+With financing from Florida Community Loan Fund, the organization will purchase and renovate a building that will be its new home and allow Common Ground CDC to continue and expand its mission to empower, restore, and unite individuals and artists in Lake Worth.
 The new location is in a residential area, more accessible to the children and youth served.
 After renovations, the 5,000 square-foot facility will include a large open space for performance and large group events, as well as several rooms for small group and individual activities.

 Additional support for the project is being provided by several local charitable foundations.
 The City praises the project; the Mayor credits Common Ground CDC with taking a struggling corridor of empty storefronts into a “flourishing corridor that is home to inspiring artists and musicians, offering value and joy for our locals while drawing even the most discerning clientele.”